ParallelMaths/parallel/pages/7-16-crosses-crosses.md

 ## 1. Junior Maths Challenge Problem (UKMT)
 <!--- 2011 (2e) --->

-The Junior Maths Challenge is a national maths competition run by the UK Maths Trust, and many of you might be entering this year.
+As some of you will already know, the Junior Maths Challenge is a national maths competition run by the UK Maths Trust, and many of you might be entering this year.
 Ask your teacher, and he or she will know whether you or your class will be entering.
 Each week, the Parallelograms will contain one or two Challenge questions from the tests given